 - Tektro M285 hydraulic disc brakes

 As a higher-level intermediate bike, the Quick CX 3 comes loaded with decent, mid-level parts.

 The SmartForm aluminum frame provides great stability while cutting weight from its traditional steel counterparts.
 That being said the frame is of a thick diameter, and quite rigid.
 The top tube length is noticeably shorter than some, providing a comfortable upright riding position.

 Dual water bottle mounts come standard on all versions of the Quick CX.
 There are also rack mounts, as well as stays for full-sized fenders.

 The proprietary Cannondale Quick CX Ergo saddle is designed with comfort as its first focus.
 Based on mountain bike designs, this saddle was created with bumps and rough terrain in mind.

-The 27-speed drivetrain contains Shimano components, and provides a wide array of gear combinations to get you up any large hills your may encounter on your morning commute.
+The 27-speed drivetrain contains Shimano components and provides a wide array of gear combinations to get you up any large hills you may encounter on your morning commute.
 While not anything particularly high-end, it’s certainly a quality, dependable road setup.

 Made out of high-grade aluminum, the Shimano Deore series rear derailleur features improved chain retention and more stable shifting to ensure a smooth ride all the time.